 This is true of ‘Centre Georges Pompidou’.
 Here the open yet minimalist structure of the Renzo Piano-designed building is host to an exhibition of plans and models by the Swiss architects Herzog & de Meuron.
 Arranged on trestles and low plinths, none of the exhibits can clearly be seen.
 The people looking at the material are, as is usual in Gursky’s work, not engaged with the viewer.
 ‘Centre Georges Pompidou’ depends on the horizontal grid of the trestle tables and strip lighting above, reflecting the structures of modern life back to the viewer.

 Jean-Francois Chevrier, Why photography matters as art as never before, 'Tableau Form; Thomas Ruff, Andreas Gursky, Luc Dleahaye', pg.
 143-190, 2008.

-Peter Galassi (Author), Andreas Gursky, 2001, (colour illus.).
+Peter Galassi, Andreas Gursky, 2001, (colour illus.).

 Editor Unknown (Editor), Parkett 44, Zurich, 1995, 94-95 (colour illus.).